 This easy air fryer asparagus recipe comes together in less than ten minutes.
 If you’re new to using the air fryer, this is a great recipe to get you started.
-Olive oil, salt and garlic powder come together as the perfect asparagus seasoning.
+Olive oil, salt, cherry tomatoes and garlic powder come together as the perfect asparagus seasoning.
 Quick and easy side dish that goes with many different meals.

 This is one of the quickest and easiest side dishes you’ll ever make.
 It only has five ingredients: